What does immigration reform mean?

 Undocumented immigrants are not eligible for most government programs, including Social Security and Medicare benefits, welfare payments or unemployment insurance.
 This can make it difficult to find employment because the U.S.’s strict laws on hiring undocumented workers means that they often lack a social security number which is required in order to be employed.

-How can I verify my immigration status USCIS
+how can i verify my immigration status uscis

 Who is considered an illegal immigrant?